The cost of capital in the income approach is still one of the more misunderstood and inappropriately applied components of the valuation process.

 - Do the assumptions and ultimate conclusion make sense given the nature of the investment?

 Every business valuation engagement and the facts of each business valuation are different.
 This is why it is critical that the business appraisal have a coherent and substantiated conclusion of value.
 The main characteristics of the cost of capital within the expert’s report should be reviewed, not just to ensure they are internally consistent, but that they are also congruent with professionally established definitions.
-A basic understanding of the variables utilized in the income approach to determine the cost of capital will aid in understanding of the expert’s report, determining if the cost of capital was developed using accepted business valuation methodologies, and whether the conclusion of value will hold up in court.
+A basic understanding of the variables utilized in the income approach to determine the cost of capital will aid in the understanding of the expert’s report, determining if the cost of capital was developed using accepted business valuation methodologies, and whether the conclusion of value will hold up in court.

 1.Judge David Laro, Dr. Shannon Pratt, Business Valuation & Federal Taxes, 2e, John Wiley & Sons,2011: P. 141.